counterfeit

 Spelling & Dictionary Insight

-Our Hunspell-derived misspelling index lists 16 documented wrong-spelling variants for counterfeit, with forms such as "ccounterfeit", "conuterfeit", and "counetrfeit".
-Each variant represents a distinct typo pattern that appears often enough in corpora to be worth flagging, typically a doubled-consonant error, a silent-letter drop, or a vowel substitution.It is not paired with a close-neighbour confusable in our dataset, which tends to mean the word is visually distinctive enough to stand on its own.
+Our generated misspelling index lists 16 likely wrong-spelling variants for counterfeit, with forms such as "ccounterfeit", "conuterfeit", and "counetrfeit".
+Each of these forms differs from the correct spelling by one small edit: a doubled letter, a dropped silent letter, or a substituted vowel.
+No close-neighbour confusable shows up for this headword in our dataset, which tends to mean the word is visually distinctive enough to stand on its own.

 Definition